sim186/local-expert-llm/README.md

 You can adjust the following parameters in the **LLM Settings** dialog:
 - **Temperature**: Controls randomness (0.0 - 2.0).
 Lower values are more deterministic.
 - **Top-P**: Nucleus sampling (0.0 - 1.0).
 Controls diversity.
+- **Threads**: Number of CPU threads to use for inference.
+Adjust based on your CPU cores.
+- **Context Size**: Maximum context size (tokens) the model can handle.
+Larger values require more RAM.
 - **System Prompt**: Customize the instructions given to the model.

 ### Console Output